 The name of the film roll to which the image belongs (which is the same as the name of the folder in which the image resides).
-Click on a film roll while holding Ctrl+Shift to switch to the corresponding folder.
-Right-click to remove the collection or tell darktable that its location has changed in the file system.
+Ctrl+Shift+click on a film roll to switch to the corresponding folder.
+Right-click to remove the contents of the film roll from the darktable library or tell darktable that its location has changed in the file system.